isomerpages/nlb-biblioasia/_jul-2010/Bibliography, A Treasure Trove on Hadhramis in Southeast Asia Much to Discover.md

 [^31]: See Anthony Reid, “Indonesian Diplomacy: A Documentary Study of Atjehnese Foreign Policy in the Reign of Sultan Mahmud, 1870–1874,” _Journal of the Malaysian Branch of the Royal Asiatic Society_ 42, no. 2 (December 1969), 74–114 From JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main) website; Jeyamalar Kathirithamby-Wells, “‘Strangers’ and ‘Stranger-Kings’: The Sayyid in Eighteenth-Century Maritime Southeast Asia,” _Journal of Southeast Asian Studies_ 40, no, 3 (October 2009), 567–91 From JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main) website; Salma Nasution Khoo, “The Legacy of Tengku Syed Hussain,” _Pulau Pinang_ 2, no. 2 (1990), 12–14, 16–17.
 R. O. Winstedt, “The Early Ruler of Perak, Pahang and Aceh,” _Journal of the Malayan Branch of the Royal Asiatic Society_ 10, no. 1 (January 1932), 32–44 From JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main) website; R. O. Winstedt, “The Temenggongs of Muar,” _Journal of the Malayan Branch of the Royal Asiatic Society_ 10, no. 1 (January 1932), 30–31.
 From JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main) website.

 [^32]: See section 3.3.
-The first use of the term “Pan-Islamism” was by Franz von Werner in Turkische Skizzen (1877).
+The first use of the term “pan-Islamism” was by Franz von Werner in *Turkische Skizzen* (1877).
 For more on literature on the term, see footnote 1 of Mohammad Redzuan Othman, “Pan-Islamic Appeal and Political Patronate: The Malay Perspective and the Ottoman Response,” _Sejarah_ 4, no. 4 (1996), 97–108.

 [^33]: See 3.5 of bibliography.